How to Grow and Care for Moth Orchids (Phalaenopsis)

 A close up vertical image of the beautiful yellow and reddish-brown flowers of Phalaenopsis mannii pictured on a dark background.

-If you’re looking for a miniature orchid, see if you can find P. mannii ‘Black.’
+If you’re looking for a miniature specimen, see if you can find P. mannii ‘Black.’

 It has tiny, bright yellow and brown flowers with dark black spots.
 They really look like bumblebees hovering around the tiny, six-inch-tall plant.